-The costs involved in dealing with the death of a loved one is one of the most immediate concerns faced by people who find themselves in this situation.
+The cost involved in dealing with the death of a loved one is one of the most immediate concerns people face.
 Who pays for the funeral?
 Who pays for copies of the death certificate?
 Who pays for the incidental expenses that must be paid immediately?
 Who pays the lawyer to take the case through probate?

-Similarly, if the decedent left behind any debts, taxes, or other obligations, it’s not your personal responsibility to pay them unless you were a joint debtor.
-So, if the decedent has unpaid credit card bills, you’re not responsible for paying those bills.
-But, if you had a joint credit card with the decedent, you’re still responsible for those debts, as you are for any other loan or obligation you have.
+Similarly, if the decedent left behind any obligations like debts or taxes, you’re not responsible for paying them unless you were a joint debtor.
+If you were a joint debtor, you’re still just as responsible for those debts as you are for any other loan or obligation you have.

 Types of Probate